kikooOOoo16/MyBooksAppAngularNode/README.md

 The features that it provides are the following:
 * User authentication.
+* User profile page with a personal list of books.
 * Displaying and querying a list of authors.
 * Displaying a single author's data.
 * Displaying a list of books based on queries related to that book's title or series.